 It also created the software psiphon, which helps internet users in repressive countries get around censorship.

-sentenced in the past year for hooliganism (Azerbaijan) and defacing a street sign (Georgia).
-They have been jailed for writing about the environment in Panama and Morocco; handed a three-year sentence for songwriting (Cameroon); a five-year
+Writers have been sentenced in the past year for hooliganism (Azerbaijan) and defacing a street sign (Georgia).
+They have been jailed for writing about the environment in Panama and Morocco; handed a three-year sentence for songwriting (Cameroon); a

 The porn-only .xxx internet domain is set to come under review by international governments, after ICANN deferred voting on the proposal until December.